 7. River North

-Q: What is the most beautiful neighborhood in Chicago?
-A: Beauty is in the eye of the beholder, of course, and from architecture to green space, each of Chicago's 77 neighborhoods offers up a unique kind of beauty.
-If you’re looking for those iconic Windy City vistas, though, you’d be remiss not to go to the Loop, where you can see the city skyline reflected in Millenium Park’s Cloud Gate (“the Bean”) or from the observation deck atop Willis Tower. |
+Beauty is in the eye of the beholder, of course, and from architecture to green space, each of Chicago's 77 neighborhoods offers up a unique kind of beauty.
+If you’re looking for those iconic Windy City vistas, though, you’d be remiss not to go to the Loop, where you can see the city skyline reflected in Millenium Park’s Cloud Gate (“the Bean”) or from the observation deck atop Willis Tower.

 8. West Loop

-Be sure to dine out on Restaurant Row on Randolph Street, treating yourself to some delicious Mediterranean-meets-Midwestern fare at avec.
+Be sure to dine out on Restaurant Row on Randolph Street, treating yourself to some delicious Mediterranean-meets-Midwestern fare at Avec.
 And while living in West Loop may mean tolerating some construction, it comes with the perk of easy access to each new restaurant that opens its doors.

-Q: What is the posh area of Chicago?
-A: If you equate poshness with price point, Streeterville is the Chicago neighborhood with the highest average rent price, at nearly $3,000 for a one-bedroom apartment.
-Situated on the water, just north of Millenium Park, the Near North Side neighborhood boasts sleek, luxury condo buildings.
-If you’re looking for a plethora of art galleries or high-end restaurants, River North and West Loop are also some of the nicest neighborhoods in Chicago. |
+If you equate poshness with price point, Streeterville is the Chicago neighborhood with the highest average rent price, at nearly $3,075 for a one-bedroom apartment.
+Situated on the water, just north of Millennium Park, this Near North Side neighborhood boasts sleek, luxury condo buildings in a nice part of Chicago.
+If you’re looking for a plethora of art galleries or high-end restaurants, River North and West Loop are also some of the nicest neighborhoods in Chicago.

 9. Wicker Park

 Keep the throwback vibes going that night at Emporium, an arcade bar with all the classics, from air hockey and Austin Powers-themed pinball to Centipede and Galaga.
 Looking to spend some time in some of Chicago’s prized green space?
 Head over to The 606, an abandoned railway that’s been reimagined as a 2.7-mile paved path bordered by greenery, where walkers, bikers, and runners can get an elevated view of the city below.
 It runs through the north side of Wicker Park and also touches nearby neighborhoods such as Bucktown, Humboldt Park, and Logan Square.
+The path definitely ranks Wicker Park as one of the best Chicago neighborhoods to walk around.

-Q: What is the trendiest neighborhood in Chicago?
-A: When it comes to development, Chicago’s West Loop neighborhood is rapidly evolving, making it among the many nice neighborhoods in Chicago.
-Formerly an industrial meatpacking district, the neighborhood now boasts a slew of luxurious high-rise residential buildings and Michelin-starred restaurants that call in foodies from all around the city. |
+When it comes to development, Chicago’s West Loop neighborhood is among the many nice neighborhoods in Chicago.
+Formerly an industrial meatpacking district, the neighborhood now boasts a slew of luxurious high-rise residential buildings and Michelin-starred restaurants that call in foodies from all around the city.
+Logan Square also makes the cut, with “Hipster Highway” (Milwaukee Avenue) home to a changing menu of trendy bars and restaurants.

 10. Old Town